 Just thinking of that piquant grill aroma might conjure images of backyard barbecues, camping adventures, and football tailgates.
 While some food trends come and go, grilling will always be one of the best ways to cook—especially when it's nice out.
 Caramelized, charred vegetables and savory, smoky meats alongside friends and family are very good reasons for owning a grill.

-No matter if you're a first-time grill buyer or looking for an upgrade, it's important to take price, functionality, and size into consideration.
+No matter if you're a first-time grill buyer or looking for an upgrade, it's important to take price, functionality, and size into consideration when purchasing a new grill.
 You can find a wide variety of outdoor grills available online to fit your needs, including gas, charcoal, pellet, and electric models.

-Wondering who makes the best propane grills?
-Through extensive research (including reading countless reviews from real customers), we found which propane grills are worth buying, where to buy them, and how much they cost.
+With Turner's expertise and extensive research of our own, we found which propane grills are worth buying, where to buy them, and how much they cost.
 Unsurprisingly, gas grills from trusted brands like Weber and Char-Broil have received perfect ratings from thousands of shoppers because of their superior performance and long-lasting design.
 Cuisinart, one of the top kitchen appliance and cookware brands on the market, also makes quality grills with unique features that home chefs love.
-You can shop these brands online at Amazon and Lowe's and have them delivered to your doorstep.
+You can shop these brands online at Amazon and The Home Depot and have them delivered to your doorstep.

-The Best Propane Grills of 2021:
+The Best Propane Grills of 2022

 - Best Overall: Weber Spirit II Propane Grill